DongZ-3664/CSP-UDL/README.md

 [Outcome] Upon completion of the procedure, two folders, named as `Results` and `ALNSLogFile`, will be automatically created in the main directory.
 The `Results` folder contains concise outcomes of the algorithm, while the `ALNSLogFile` folder is used to store the detailed solution logs for further analysis.

-## CSP-UDL
-Welcome to the GitHub repository for our research project!
-This repository contains the executable procedures and datasets related to our paper, “Mathematical Models and Heuristics for Double-Load Crane Scheduling in Slab Yards”.
+##Quickly start
+Users can also navigate to the ‘~/bin’ directory to directly execute our precompiled procedures.
+The command for running these procedures is the same as described above.

-For detailed instructions on how to use our procedures, please refer to the document "Instruction.pdf".
+For more comprehensive guidance, please refer to the document ‘instruction.pdf’, where we provide a detailed instruction on how to quickly get started with our procedures.

-If you have any questions or encounter issues, feel free to contact us via the authors' email DongZ_3664@mail.nwpu.edu.cn.
-We are more than happy to assist you!
+Additionally, it includes some further information on the file formats for test instances, results, and logs, offering a clearer explanation of our program.